Traap/tlc-article/README.md

 # tlc_article
-A LaTeX class provides a specialized article implementation that standardizes document layout with header, footers, table of contents and colors.

 The tlc_article repository uses a SCRUM framework adapted to standard GitHub tooling.  tlc_article has been integrated with Travis-ci.org for continuous integration and AllanConsulting.slack.com for centralized notification.